 Your EFC is not the amount that your family will have to pay for college nor is it the amount of federal student aid that you will receive.
 The EFC is a tool that financial aid professionals will use to determine your eligibility for need-based aid such as Pell Grant and subsidized loans.

 FAFSA provides a tool that will allow high school juniors and seniors to estimate their EFC for the next academic aid year.
 This tool is called the FAFSA4caster.
-The FAFSA4caster will allow you to estimate your EFC using your prior year tax returns and household income and asset information.
-An additional benefit to using the FAFSA4caster is that some information, such as student and parent names, social security numbers, dates of birth, adresses, etc., will be stored in the database until you are ready to complete an actual FAFSA.
-When you file your FAFSA, the forms will be pre-populated with that information, making it faster and easier to complete the actual FAFSA.
+To access this tool, visit FAFSA.ed.gov and select FAFSA4caster under the "Thinking About College?" heading.
+This tool will allow you to estimate your EFC using your prior year tax returns and household income and asset information.

 The Office of Scholarships and Financial Aid, based on federal guidelines, uses a formula to determine eligibility for need–based aid.
 The formula is as follows: